apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/04-children-and-joins.md

 {% endcode-tabs %}

-Once again we can choose jobs when we edit a person; we are now allowed to pick more than one.
+Now when editing a person, you can select more than one job.

 And in our templates, we can access the array of jobs like this: